 There isn’t one documented culture that survives on a year-round high-fat diet that puts them in a perpetual state of ketosis.
 We also do not have any long-term studies on people following a Ketogenic diet over decades of time.
 If the Ketogenic diet is lacking diversified fiber, there can also be a dramatic negative shift in the microbiome for those requiring more fiber in their diet.
 Higher requirements for fiber can be seen by looking at genes like the FUT2 and SHBG (women) genes in the Nutrition Genome Report.

-Did the Maasai Tribe of Africa Follow a Ketogenic Diet?
+Did the Maasai Tribe of Africa Follow a Keto Diet?

-The PPAR-alpha Gene and Your Ability to Fast or Follow the Ketogenic Diet
+The PPAR-alpha Gene and Your Ability to Fast or Follow the Keto Diet